-26.7.1 Any person who is found, pursuant to the authority of RIGL §42-17.1-2, to have used or to have attempted to use the target range prior to having been issued a range permit shall be assessed an administrative penalty in the amount of one hundred dollars (\$100.00).

-26.7.2 Any person who is found, pursuant to the authority of RIGL §42-17.1-2, to have used or to have attempted to use the target range during the period of a suspension/revocation of his or her range permit pursuant to Part 26.6 shall be assessed an administrative penalty in the amount of two hundred fifty dollars (\$250.00).
+- 26.7.1 Any person who is found, pursuant to the authority of RIGL §§42-17.1-2, to have used or to have attempted to use the target range prior to having been issued a range permit or during a period when the range is closed shall be assessed an administrative penalty in the amount of one hundred dollars (\$100.00). - 26.7.2 Any person who is found, pursuant to the authority of RIGL §§42-17.1-2, to have used or to have attempted to use the target range during the period of a suspension/revocation of his or her range permit pursuant to Part 26.6 shall be assessed an administrative penalty in the amount of two hundred fifty dollars (\$250.00). - 26.7.3 Any person aggrieved by a final decision pursuant to Section 26, may appeal the decision in accordance with the provisions of the

-26.7.3 Any person aggrieved by a final decision pursuant to Section 26, may appeal the decision in accordance with the provisions of the Administrative Procedures Act, RIGL §42-35 and the Administrative Adjudication for Environmental Matters Act, RIGL §42-17.7.
+Administrative Procedures Act, RIGL §§42-35 and the Administrative Adjudication for Environmental Matters Act, RIGL §§42-17.7.